Boating 101: A Beginner's Guide

 Some simple guidelines to help keep you safe on the water

 Boating is a fun, educational, and stress-reducing activity that most people can participate in and enjoy.
-From sailing to water-skiing and fishing, boating can provide hours of enjoyment away from home.
+From sailing to water-skiing – or a Mediterranean yacht charter, boating can provide hours of enjoyment away from home.
 As with any water-related activity, however, there are precautions and rules that pertain to boating.
 These laws and guidelines are necessary to ensure the safety of all passengers and, in some cases, the environment.
 To ensure an enjoyable experience on the water and reduce the risk of dangerous situations arising, it is essential that newcomers educate themselves about some of the important aspects associated with riding or operating a boat.

 Prior to taking a ride on a water vessel, prospective passengers and navigators should first become familiar with some of the terminology that is related to boating.
 For instance: